Flexflo42/CV-Generator/README.md

-# 🌟 CV Generator
+# CV Generator
 Welcome to CV Generator — a simple and sleek web application designed to help you quickly create professional resumes in just a few clicks!
 Whether you're a student, a job seeker, or a professional looking to organize your experience, CV Generator aims to provide an intuitive, easy-to-use platform to craft resumes on the go.

-## 🚀 Features
+## Features
 - ✅ Clean and modern UI
 - ✅ Instantly generate a basic resume from your inputs
+- ✅ Auto-formatted resume preview
+- ✅ One-click "Generate Resume" button
-- ✅ Easy-to-use form for adding essential information:
+- ✅ Easy-to-use form for adding essential information

 - Full Name
 - Job Title
 - Skills
 - Experience
-- ✅ Auto-formatted resume preview
-- ✅ One-click "Generate Resume" button

-## 🔮 Future Plans
+## Future Plans
 This is just the beginning!
 I'm actively working to expand the capabilities of CV Generator!

-## 🖼️ Screenshot
+## Screenshot of the basic input form

 ![image](https://github.com/user-attachments/assets/43fff414-3f65-483a-8363-a72fae94cecb)

-## 🤝 Contributing
+## Contributing
 I would love your feedback, feature requests, and contributions!

 Fork the project